-In Wolters Kluwer’s recent report, “Future-Ready Lawyer,” the majority of lawyers surveyed (78%) said that greater use of technology will be one of the most significant changes law firms will face in the future.
+In a Wolters Kluwer's "Future-Ready Lawyer" report, the majority of lawyers surveyed (78%) said that greater use of technology will be one of the most significant changes law firms will face in the future.

 However, lawyers cited a lack of tech knowledge and organizational resistance as common barriers to implementing new technology.

 If law firms want to remain competitive, adopting new technology is an inevitability.
 But the multitude of available software programs and digital tools can seem overwhelming, and in some cases, something to fight against.
 It shouldn’t be.

 Here are four ways technology can accelerate your law firm's growth while improving the client experience.

 1. Generate More Leads: Reach People Where and When They're Looking for You

 Today, consumers expect instantaneous information and communication, and with online legal services like LegalZoom and Rocket Lawyer, they expect it from their law firms, too.